The world of Hindi blogging: our detailed observations हिंदी ब्लॉगिंग के संसार में हमने क्या पाया?

 ITB’s is perhaps the only team that has manually checked over 35,000 blogs, examined a quarter of them for specific attributes and reviewed nearly 600 blogs in fine detail.
 We tend to be very nasty in our comments when we review blogs.
 However, in these two posts, we will avoid sharp value judgments or advice.

 What types of blogs are there in the Hindi blog world?
-What is written in Hindi blogs?
+What is written on Hindi blogs?

 In blogging, Hindi-speaking people seem to have found a revolutionary medium of self expression.
 Since blogging is free, simple, unfettered and almost limit-less, the author within a guy can express himself the way he likes, without an editor looking down upon him with professional arrogance and dumping his creation in the slush-pile.
 This perhaps explains why a significantly large proportion of blogs in Hindi are on poetry and free-style discussions on myriad themes in one’s surroundings – the physical world, the society, the chaos, the issues of mis-governance.
 Out of the over 5,000 Hindi blogs in our database now, nearly 4,000 relate to creative self-expression and free-style commentary.

 There are, understandably, not many blogs on technical matters, photography, stock market and western music, but for some reason there are very few blogs on beauty and fashion, DIY & craft, food, art and culture and social cause.
 One another big miss is quality children blogs.
 We had expected many blogs helping Hindi speakers with English, but found only a few.
 On the other hand, there are far too many blogs on literary discussion, compilation of classic poetry and ghazals, and religion.
-A good number of bloggers indulge in spreading ancient and self-created wisdom on worldly as well as ethereal matters by preaching ad nauseum.
+A good number of bloggers indulge in spreading ancient wisdom - and self-righteously add to it their own - and preach ad nauseum on worldly as well as ethereal matters.

 Anything special about the content in Hindi blogs? – you might ask.
 Yes, quite a few.